emlab-ucsb/slavery-in-fisheries/README.md

 # slavery-in-fisheries
 This repository contains the code and data for reproducing McDonald *et al.* 2020 (PNAS) *in press*: "Satellites can reveal global extent of forced labor in the world's fishing fleet".

-The DOI for this code and data repository will be managed with Zenodo.
+The DOI for this code and data repository is 10.5281/zenodo.4265061.

 > **Title**: Satellites can reveal global extent of forced labor in the world’s fishing fleet